 If you are interested in trying some local sweets these are three traditional Czech things you can try while you are in Prague.
 Or you can take them home as a cool and easy-to pack gift.
 All of them you can get in any supermarket or grocery store.
 Price of each is less than 1 euro.

-All photos bellow are mine.
-As you can see I am not a food blogger using all those professional props – sorry about the quality.
-My name is Dana and I am a Prague guide designing various types of tours and activities for Prague visitors.
-I also like writing about Prague and help travelers to learn about it from local´s perspective.
+All photos bellow are mine:-)) As you can see I am not a food blogger using all those professional props – sorry about the quality.
+I am Dana, local Prague guide designing various types of tours and activities for Prague visitors.
+I also like writing about Prague and help travellers to learn about the city from local´s perspective.

 Antiperle is a cult Czech mint candy.
 Actually something like a local Tic-Tac that was produced in Czechoslovakia during the communism times (when we couldn´t buy the real western stuff).
 We were sucking Antiperle instead.
 They look like little pearls and there is also very sofisticated opening on the side (don´t try to open the whole top lid!).
 And how Antiperle taste?
 Similar to Tic-Tac, it has a mint flavour, just more sweet.
 Definitely don´t expect a fresh wind storm in your mouth.
 Just a light breeze…